 Dr Cosmas Zavazava, PhD

-Candidate for the post of Director ITU Telecommunication Development Bureau (BDT)
+Candidate for the post of Director ITU (second term) Telecommunication Development Bureau (BDT)

 As Director of the Telecommunication Development Bureau, I will focus on promoting three key elements as drivers of sustainable development: